OpenSourceDefinition/sos/index.md

 1.	*Aviate*: The first step is to pull the plane out of the dive and stabilize.
 First and foremost, this means maintaining the integrity of the OSD.
 The website [https://opensourcedefinition.org](https://opensourcedefinition.org) serves as a life raft, preserving the current Open Source Definition documentation and artefacts required for the function of the Open Source ecosystem, plus additional features like a version history and a Git repository.
 We encourage everyone to clone and widely distribute this CC-BY licensed document, cementing its availability throughout the community.
 2.	*Navigate*: With stability restored, we can carefully assess whether to stay the course should the current path still serve all facets of Open Source.
 After two decades the community may agree to expand the OSD’s scope in new areas—such as data and machine learning—without disrupting existing projects, or it may consider changes not worth the significant risk.
 Stability remains the default, and any amendments must respect the Four Core Freedoms, avoiding unnecessary disruptions to established norms.
 The community must drive this process, and in light of heavy-handed censorship in the existing forums, we offer uncensored equivalents at [https://discuss.opensourcedefinition.org](https://discuss.opensourcedefinition.org) which are open to all, ensuring every voice can be heard.
 3.	*Communicate*: Finally, we must engage with and educate those who rely on Open Source, whether or not they choose to participate in the process.
-A meaningful Open Source Definition is the foundation of lives and livelihoods, research, and enterprises across the globe, connected by the open source ecosystem that sustains the internet, cloud services, AI systems, and more.
+A meaningful Open Source Definition is the foundation of lives and livelihoods, research, and enterprises across the globe, connected by the Open Source ecosystem that sustains the internet, cloud services, AI systems, and more.
 Even if they don't engage with the Open Source community directly, their work and trust are built on this shared foundation.
 It’s critical they understand both the stakes and their ability to support and protect the four freedoms.

 ## Why This Matters